TheRandomLabs/Scoop-Spotify/README.md

 this version installs completely silently and to the Scoop directory.
 * Spotify's built-in updater is disabled, and Scoop should be used to update it instead.
 * Spotify should be installed locally and not globally.
-* This cannot be installed concurrently with `spotify-blockthespot`.
+* This cannot be installed concurrently with `spotify-with-blockthespot`.